langsari/the-noble-quran/README.md

     php artisan make:model -Dua -migration
 ```
 This command will create 2 files which are
- - Dua.php in app\Models foleder which is files for connect to table on database
+ - Dua.php in app\Models folder which is file for connect to table on database
  - create_duas_table in database\migrations folder which is create table and allow to up or down column

 <br>